sonia-sharapova/ParallelNeuralNet/README.md

 # Parallelizing a Neural Net
-Machine Learning for Image Classification (with parallelization)
+Machine Learning in C for Image Classification (with parallelization)

 ## Introduction:
 In this project, we compare performance of strategies used for matrix-matrix multiplication.